Azure-Samples/blockchain/blockchain-workbench/technology-samples/Twilio/TriggerTwilioSMSAlertBasedOnContractStateAfterASpecificContractAction.md

 but can be easily adapted to other contracts by making changes to the name of the action (“IngestTelemetry”) or the logic related to identifying the states.

-Other samples will further extend this to send alerts via Outlook, SMS (Twilio) and voice (Twilio).
+Other samples will further extend this to send alerts via Outlook, SMS (Twilio), and voice (Twilio).

 Create the Logic App
 --------------------

-Navigate to the Azure Portal at <http://portal.azure.com>
+Navigate to the Azure portal at <http://portal.azure.com>

 Click the + symbol in the upper left corner of the screen to add a new resource.